DL59/ImPrior/README.md

         return x

 ```
-As we can see, based on the paper, the number of filters is 128 with a kernel size of 3.
-We incorporated the downsampling in the convolutional layer with stride of 2.
+As we can see, based on the papers default architecture, we default set the number of filters to 128 with a kernel size of 3.
+We incorporated the downsampling in the convolutional layer with by using the implemented strides of 2.
+This is also what the authors describe in the supplementary materials.

 Furthermore, we defined the upsampling blocks work as follows:
 ```python